Apply

 What ACMI offers you

-• Extensive rehearsal, instruction, & mentorship with Akropolis
+• Extensive rehearsal, instruction, & mentorship with the GRAMMY® Award-winning Akropolis Reed Quintet

 • Multiple recitals on which to perform brand new and pre-existing contemporary works side by side with Akropolis members

-• Studio edited recordings and videos of the world premiere works
+• High quality recordings and videos of concerts, including world premiere works

 • Personalized career advancement strategy workshops